srivats0603/Algos_Practice/README.md

 "valid_anagram_hash.py" - Given two strings, find if one string is a valid anagram of the other, using hashmap implementation and O(n) time.

 "valid_parentheses.py" - Given a string, check if different types of paranthesis are balanced.

+"word_pattern.py" - Given a pattern and a string , this code finds whether the string follows the same pattern.